crespowang/serverless-apigateway-service-proxy/README.md

 This Serverless Framework plugin supports the AWS service proxy integration feature of API Gateway.
 You can directly connect API Gateway to AWS services without Lambda.

+## Serverless v4 Compatibility

+Version 3.0.1 adds compatibility with Serverless Framework v4.
+This version fixes issues with ES modules imports that were causing errors in Serverless v4 projects.

 ## TOC

 - [Install](#install)